entelect-incubator/.NET/Phase 2/Step 2/README.md

 ![Core Tests Structure](Assets/2020-11-20-09-49-52.png)

 We will test every method inside of the Core class - GetAsync, GetAllAsync, SaveAsync, UpdateAsync and DeleteAsync.
+The class will inherit from QueryTestBase created earlier.We will test every method inside of the Core class - GetAsync, GetAllAsync, SaveAsync, UpdateAsync and DeleteAsync.
 The class will inherit from QueryTestBase created earlier.

 Every test method will start with [Test], this indicates it as a Unit Test.
+Every Test class will have an attribute [TestFixture] at the top.
+We will use [SetUp] to intialize our handlers or data access layer and resue it in every test.

 It will contain a new Handler declaring a new DataAccess object with the In Memory DBContext and AutoMapper. i.e. var handler = new CustomerDataAccess(this.Context, Mapper());